Skip to content

 Pick how much you trust the environment.
 Personal is single-user with full tool access.
 Team and Public are progressively more restrictive.
 See Security Model for details.

-Health check results
+Health check

 Terminal window

-netclaw chat
+netclaw config

 See Your First Conversation for the full walkthrough of what happens next.